 2022 Statewide Elections Overview

-- General election for US Senate, US House of Representatives, Governor, Alaska State Senate, and Alaska State House of Representatives for the next terms.
+- On November 8, 2022, Alaskans will head to the polls and use ranked choice voting in the general election for US Senate, US House of Representatives, Governor/Lt.
+Governor, Alaska State Senate, and Alaska State House of Representatives for the next terms.

-Your polling place may have changed - you can check your voter information on the Division of Elections website after July 13, 2022 at: myvoterinformation.alaska.gov
+You can check your voter information on the Division of Elections website at: myvoterinformation.alaska.gov

 How do I vote in the primary election?

-How do I vote in the special general election?
+How do I vote in the ranked choice voting general election?

-- Rank the candidates you like in order of prefer.
+- Rank the candidates you like in order of preference.